xingliuUT/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image1]

-#### 3. Creation of the Training Set & Training Process
+#### 3. Training Dataset & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+I used the dataset provided by the Udacity course website as my training dataset.

+To augment the data sat, I applied three methods: brightness augmentation, translations and left/right flips.

+For each training image, I convert the image into HSV space and apply a random multiplier between 0.7 to 1.3 to its V channel.
+Then I convert the image back into the RGB color space.
+Here are examples:

+image for brightness

+I also apply random translation along x and y axis by applying the cv2.warpAffine function with a translation Matrix: [[1, 0, tX], [0, 1, tY]].
+The range I set up for horizontal shifts is smaller than 30% of total width both to the left and right.
+The range for verticle shifts is 6% of total height both to up and down.
+Along with any horizontal shifts, I add 0.004 to each pixel the image is shifted to the left.
+Here are examples:

+images for shifts

-To augment the data sat, I also flipped images and angles thinking that this would ...
+Finally, I flipped images and angles thinking that this would remove any bias of a particular direction that the model would be trained from data with unbalanced steering angle.
 For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+images for fliping

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I use a Python generator so that I could have unlimited number of data points.
+I then preprocessed this data by cropping away the top 1/4 of the image to remove the distracting sky as well as the bottom 25 rows occupied by the front hood of the car.
+I then resize the image to match the input image dimension that NVIDIA model uses.
+Here's an example:

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+image for crop

+I finally used all the images in the raw dataset as validation.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
+The ideal number of epochs was 10 for each phase as evidenced by the following train/valid loss plot.

+images for two phases train/loss plot
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I used an adam optimizer so that manually training the learning rate wasn't necessary during each phase of training.